emiruz/data-analysis-with-x/uk-property/README.md

 multiple.

-The associated optimisation problem to fit the $\alpha,\beta$ parameters is given by:
+The associated optimisation problem to fit the $\alpha,\beta$ parameters form data is given by:

 $$\underset{\alpha,\beta}{\mathrm{arg\,min}} \sum (x^t_i - \alpha_i\beta_t)^2 $$

+where $x^t_i$ is the actual house price at time $t$.
 Note that the cost function is convex, so I should be able to fit it properly with gradient descent.

 Note that $t$, is something like a calendar month.
 As a result, any given $\beta_t$ applies to many sales Similarly, houses are